syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

    ~~~

 6. Compile and execute the application.
-You can able to see the below output in the browser.
+You can able to see the following output in the browser.

 	![](getting-started_images/getting-started_img7.png)